Lying as a Form of ControlBy Dr. Margaret Paul

 - A friend asked you to a sleepover and you didn't like being with their family.
 Did you tell the truth that you don't like their parents or siblings, or did you make up some excuse?

-Of course most of us learned to lie rather than have to deal with someone's disapproval, rejection, hurt or anger.
+Of course most of us learned to lie rather than have to deal with someone's disapproval, rejection, hurt, or anger.
 We were too little and too scared to know how to manage these situations any other way, and we were likely taught that 'white lies' are okay.

 But What About Now?